 The Centre evolved once more in 1999, changing its name to Rainbow Resource Centre.
 The reason for this change was due to a realization and response to be more inclusive of all members of the 2SLGBTQ+ communities, and thus the Centre’s mission expanded to serve Manitoba’s gay, lesbian, bisexual, transgender, and two-spirit communities.

-In 2008, Rainbow Resource Centre relocated to its current home at 170 Scott Street, just a few blocks from its old location, and has now been in the Osborne Village area for almost 30 years.
-It is the longest continuously running 2SLGBTQ+ resource centre in Canada.
+In 2008, Rainbow Resource Centre relocated to 170 Scott Street, just a few blocks from its old location.